top of page

 Written by Talia Cecchele

-Are you that person that has lunch at 12pm, powers through all afternoon and walks through the door at 6pm ravenous?
-You pick on snacks while preparing dinner, overeat your main meal and then sit on the couch (uncomfortably full) pondering about why you couldn't just have a normal sized dinner?
+You pick on snacks while preparing dinner, overeat your main meal and then sit on the couch (uncomfortably full) pondering about why you couldn't just have a normal sized meal?

 Enter snacks...

-Snacking is a normal part of eating.
+Snacking sometimes gets bad press or generalised as an unhealthy habit but we're here to reassure you that in fact, snacking is a normal part of eating.
 Some people snack more, others less.
-There are no set rules for snacking but generally snacks are eaten 2-3 hours after a main meal, and 2-3 snacks are eaten a day.
-Snacking can help to:
+There are no set rules for snacking but generally snacks are eaten in the 2-3 hours after a main meal, to help satisfy appetite and regulate hunger levels throughout the day.
+Typically 1-3 snacks are eaten per day, with room for variation as every one is different!

 • Stabilise blood sugar levels